bojanmarkovski/curly-guacamole/wp-content/plugins/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.15.3 =
+* Fixed fatal error upon activation for systems which cannot use document root for structuring (rare)

+= 0.15.2 =
+* Fixed the bug when File extension was set to "Set to .webp".
+It was buggy when file extension contained uppercase letters.

+= 0.15.1 =
+* Multiple bug fixes

+= 0.15.0 =
+* New "Scope" and "destination structure" options, nice test buttons and a lot of work behind the surface

 = 0.14.22 =
 * A bundle of bug fixes and a security fix for Windows